coderholic/pyradio/docs/index.md

 The user can go back and forth in this list using the "**<**" and "**>**" keys.

 The list is not saved between sessions (restarting the program will lead to an empty list).
-When an "**online service** is used (e.g. **Radio Browser**) the list is reseted with every search that is performed.
+When an "**online service** is used (e.g. **RadioBrowser**) the list is reseted with every search that is performed.

 ## Search function